mwangiii/Steghub-devops-training/Orchestrating_containers_across_multiple_Virtual_Servers_with_Kubernetes_one/README.md

 different organizations have different needs and a good tool for one team may be bad for another just because their needs are not the same.
 In some teams, Docker Compose fit their needs perfectly, despite the perceived limitations.
 The major limitation of Docker Compose is that it can only be used to run workloads on a single computer host.
-Now, that is an obvious limitation because if our Tooling Application and its MySQL Database are all running on a single VM, like we did in Project 20, then this host is considered as a SPOF (i.e. - Single Point Of Failure).
+Now, that is an obvious limitation because if our Tooling Application and its MySQL Database are all running on a single VM, like we did in Project 20, then this host is considered as a **SPOF** (i.e. - Single Point Of Failure).

 So, could we say there is something wrong with Docker Compose?
 Not exactly, as a matter of fact, it is being used a lot in the industry.
 It fits well into some use cases that require speedy development and Proof of Concepts.
 As you will soon see, Kubernetes is a lot more complex technology, and it may be an overkill for some use cases.

-## Container Orchestration with KUBERNETES
+## CONTAINER ORCHESTRATION WITH KUBERNETES

 #### WHAT IS CONTAINER ORCHESTRATION?

 Two important things to remember about Docker containers are:
   1. Unlike virtual machines, they are not designed to run for a very long time.
-By design, Docker containers are ephemeral.
+  By design, Docker containers are **ephemeral**.
   By “ephemeral” it means that a container can be stopped and destroyed, and a new one can be built from the same Docker image and put in place with an absolute minimum set-up and configuration requirement.
   2. To ensure that container workloads are highly scalable, they must be configured to run across multiple compute nodes.